snekbeater/scrambpy/README.md

 # Whitepaper

 Scramb.py was written to showcase how you can use image sharing / posting sites like Twitter, facebook, DeviantArt etc. and not be bothered by their automatic image scanning system.
 You are also not bothered by people who normally would be offended by your image and report it to the website if they could see it "clearly".

+Scramb.py was also written to showcase how to build a new layer of image and data interchange for the situation in which a normally end-to-end encrypted communication channel is broken up by new laws.
+The European Union is currently (as of June 2022) proposing a new law in which service providers are allowed to break up encryption or scan private communication before it is encrypted under the pretext to countermeasure specific law violations by a minority.
+This proposal known in the media as "Chatcontrol" does exactly that: It takes away the communication privacy of all European Citizen.
+Images shared via *any* online service (which now *also* includes *private* chats like WhatsApp or Telegram) are subjected to automated *and* human scanning.

 ## Passwordless mode with region scramble
 *Prevent reporting of images by casual users and automated scanning*